Top euro policymakers at odds over Greek debt fix

 Athens managed to sell nearly 1 billion euros in short-term bills on Thursday to complete raising the 5 billion euros it needs to pay off maturing paper on Friday and avoid default.

-But the government desperately needs the next tranche of its international bailout loans to recapitalise its banks and pay civil servants and suppliers.
+But the government desperately needs the next tranche of its international bailout loans to recapitalize its banks and pay civil servants and suppliers.

 "We will concentrate on 2013 and 2014.
 The sum is about 13.5 billion euros ($17.2 billion)," said the source involved in negotiations, speaking on condition of anonymity.